yacinecheikh/custom-linux/README.md

 ```

 You will need to put your own public key (in ~/.abuild/ and in /etc/apk/keys) in `installer-files/keys` in order for them to be recognized as valid Custom keys.

+### Community repository
+You can reset the Alpine mirrors and enable community repositories by running `setup-apkrepos`.

+The use of community packages is the reason why I am releasing build instructions instead of a pre-built image, as I do not know if I am allowed to distribute these packages myself.

 ## Udisks2